-The Bank's operations in the sterling money markets serve both of the Bank's Core Purposes.
+The Bank's operations in the sterling money markets serve the Bank’s mission to promote the good of the people of the United Kingdom by maintaining monetary and financial stability.
 The operations are designed to:

 Implement the Monetary Policy Committee's decisions in order to meet the inflation target.
 The Bank usually does this by paying interest at Bank Rate on the reserves balances held by commercial banks and building societies.
 Since March 2009, when the Monetary Policy Committee initiated 'Quantitative Easing', it has also involved undertaking a targeted amount of asset purchases, which are financed by the creation of central bank reserves.

 Reduce the cost of disruption to the liquidity and payment services supplied by banks to the UK economy.
 The Bank does this by balancing the provision of liquidity insurance against the costs of creating incentives for commercial banks and building societies to take greater risks, and subject to the need to avoid taking risks onto its own balance sheet.

 The Bank is able to undertake these tasks because it is the sole supplier of 'central bank money' in the United Kingdom.
 Central bank money takes two forms - the banknotes used in everyday transactions and balances ('reserves') that are held by commercial banks and building societies at the Bank.
 Central bank money is at the heart of the monetary policy transmission mechanism and of the payment and liquidity services provided by the banking system.